Herbert Hoover: Budget policy

 National debt as a fraction of GNP up from 20% to 40% under Hoover.
 From Historical Statistics US (1976).

 After a decade of budget surpluses, the federal government experienced a budget deficit in 1931.
 Though some economists, like William Trufant Foster, favored deficit spending to address the Great Depression, most politicians and economists believed in the necessity of keeping a balanced budget.
 In late 1931, Hoover proposed a tax plan to increase tax revenue by 30 percent, resulting in the passage of the Revenue Act of 1932.
 The act increased taxes across the board, rolling back much of the tax cut reduction program Mellon had presided over during the 1920s.
 Top earners were taxed at 63 percent on their net income, the highest rate since the early 1920s.
 The act also doubled the top estate tax rate, cut personal income tax exemptions, eliminated the corporate income tax exemption, and raised corporate tax rates.
+Prior to its passage, the legislation included a sales tax, but this part of the bill was defeated in the House of Representatives by 211 to 178 votes.
 Despite the passage of the Revenue Act, the federal government continued to run a budget deficit.